Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 4: Deploy definition & assignment**

 Execute `Azure DevOps Policy pipeline` to deploy.
-The policy set definition and assignment will be deployed to the `top level management group`.
+The policy set definition and assignment will be deployed to the `top level management group` (i.e. `pubsec`).

 > It takes around 30 minutes for the assignment to be applied to the defined scope.
 Once it's applied, the evaluation cycle begins for resources within that scope against the newly assigned policy or initiative and depending on the effects used by the policy or initiative, resources are marked as compliant, non-compliant, or exempt.
 A large policy or initiative evaluated against a large scope of resources can take time.
 As such, there's no pre-defined expectation of when the evaluation cycle completes.
 Once it completes, updated compliance results are available in the portal and SDKs.
+See [Azure Docs for more information](https://docs.microsoft.com/azure/governance/policy/how-to/get-compliance-data).

 #### **Step 5: Verify policy set definition and assignment deployment**

-Execute `Azure DevOps Policy pipeline` to deploy the policy set definition & assignment.

 Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) and [Azure Policy Assignments](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Assignments) to verify that the policy set has been created.